Sven-J-Steinert/HighPrecisionLVDT/README.md

 # HighPrecisionLVDT
 This project is created during Praktikum Raumfahrtelektronik - Lehrstuhl für Raumfahrttechnik at the Technische Universität München (TUM).
 This board carries out submillimeter measurement of an actuator displacement, which is part of a test-setup to transport Regolith via hoppers.
-As a sensing unit an LVDT is used, that is driven by a Signal Conditioner which gets read by a 24-bit ADC to a MCU where the Experiment data is then delivered via WiFi.
+As a sensing unit an LVDT is used, that is driven by a Signal Conditioner which gets read by a 24-bit ADC to a MCU where the Experiment data is then delivered via USB.

 Contributors: [Beatriz Mas Sanz](https://github.com/beatrizmassanz), [Thilo Witzel](https://github.com/TheWisator) and [Sven Julius Steinert](https://github.com/Sven-J-Steinert)